ericps1/crts/tutorials/tutorial_3_writing_a_cognitive_engine.md

 accomplished simply by running the following from the CRTS root directory.

 \code{.sh}
-  $ ./config_CEs
+  $ ./config_cognitive_engines
   $ make
 \endcode

+You should see you newly defined cognitive engine appear in the list of the included cognitive engines.

 Next, we'll need to define a scenario that uses this new CE.
-Since we'll just be using two CR's, move to the scenario directory and copy the Two_Node_FDD_Network scenario.
+Since we'll just be using two CR's, simply copy the scenarios/test\_scenarios/basic\_two\_node\_network file to wherever you might like within the scenarios directory e.g.:

 \code{.sh}
   $ cd scenarios
-  $ cp Two_Node_FDD_Network.cfg Tutorial_3.cfg
+  $ cp example_scenarios/basic_two_node_network.cfg tutorial_3.cfg
 \endcode

-Open up Tutorial_3.cfg.
+Open up tutorial_3.cfg.
 At the very top let's change the run time to be a bit longer.

 \code{.cpp}